On this Page

 “U.S. Mailing Address”

-- Be sure your U.S. mailing address on the I-765 will be valid for at least four - five months.
-If you do not have an address that will be valid for four - five months, you can enter the name and U.S. address of a friend or family member under “In Care Of Name (if any).”
+- Your U.S. mailing address on the I-765 should be valid for at least four - five months.
+If you do not have an address that will be valid for four - five months, you can enter the name and U.S. address of a friend or family member under “In Care Of Name (if any)."
+You may also list a U.S. Post Office address (PO Box) if that is how you receive your mail.

 “Previously Authorized CPT or OPT”